-Juicy Miles is a brand new user-friendly flight award search tool.
+Juicy Miles is a user-friendly flight award search tool.
 I didn’t think it was possible.
 There are so many gotchas in trying to build a tool like this that most of those who have tried before have either given up or have created specialized tools that appeal only to experts.
 Somehow the Juicy Miles team has done it.
 It’s not perfect (is anything?), but it’s way better than I would have ever predicted.

 For the first time ever, there’s a single tool that can handle the vast majority of award search needs.
 This isn’t just looking at the easy stuff such as “can I book a United flight with United miles?”
 No, no, no. This tool is capable of finding award flights on airlines that most never would have thought to look at.
 And it will show you how to get there, not just with your airline miles, but also with your transferable points: Amex Membership Rewards, Capital One “Miles”, Chase Ultimate Rewards, Citi ThankYou Rewards, or Marriott points.